Tomas-Jankauskas/mcp-guide/src/assets/mcp-guide.md

 npx -y @modelcontextprotocol/server-memory
 ```

+> **What is npx?** npx is a package runner tool that comes with npm (Node Package Manager).
+It allows you to execute Node.js packages without installing them globally.
+When you run the command above, npx automatically downloads the specified package temporarily, executes it, and then removes it from your system afterward.
+This makes it convenient for running MCP servers without permanently installing them on your machine.

 ### Option B: Create Your Own Custom MCP Server (Advanced)
 If you can't find an existing server that meets your needs, you can create your own custom server.
 This is an advanced option that requires programming knowledge using the official SDKs: